Robust estimation of the Quantum Fisher Information on a quantum processor: Experimental results

 \subsection{Ground state of the critical TFIM}

-To complement the estimation of the QFI to more generic quantum many-body states, we study here the behaviour of the QFI at a critical point that presents rich structure of multipartite entanglement~\cite{Smerzi2012,PappalardiQFI2017,gabbrielli_multipartite_2018,frerot2018quantum}.
-In particular, we consider the TFIM Hamiltonian
+} While the GHZ has a simple analytical wavefunction, we find it instructive to apply our protocol now on a quantum state with a more complex multipartite entanglement structure.
+We study here the behavior of the QFI at a critical point that presents a rich structure of multipartite entanglement~\cite{Smerzi2012,PappalardiQFI2017,gabbrielli_multipartite_2018,frerot2018quantum}.
+In particular, we consider the transverse field Ising model (TFIM) Hamiltonian

 where $h$ is the transverse field and we set $J=1$.
 It displays a quantum phase transition at $h=1$ that manifests as a growth of multipartite entanglement that can be witnessed by the QFI~\cite{hauke_measuring_2016,frerot2018quantum}.
 We employ classical numerical simulations for estimating variationally the ground state at the critical point, optimizing the parameters of a circuit as it is done for the quantum adiabatic optimization algorithm~\cite{QAOAreview} (See Fig.~\ref{fig:fig3}$(a)$).
-We study the interplay between the depth $p$ of the circuit realized and the approximation of the ground state.
-Indeed, in recent times there has been significant interest in measuring the QFI in states prepared through variational circuits on current quantum processors~\cite{Koczor_2020,cerezo_variational_2021,Beckey2022_variational_QFI}.
+Then we study the interplay between the depth $p$ of the circuit realized and the approximation of the ground state in an actual experiment.
+Indeed, in recent times there has been significant interest in measuring the QFI in states prepared through variational circuits on current quantum processors~\cite{Koczor_2020,cerezo_variational_2021,Beckey2022}.

 The preparation of the state entails a series of unitary quantum evolutions under the non-commuting terms in Eq.~\eqref{eq:TFIM}, i.e. $H_A = -J\sum_j \sigma^z_j \sigma^z_{j+1}$ and \mbox{$H_B=-h \sum_j \sigma^x_j$}, that are applied to an initial quantum state $\ket{\psi_0}$ (Fig.~\ref{fig:fig3}$(a)$).
 The final state after $p$ layers can be written as: